jankotek/mapdb-site/src/site/markdown/index.md

 * **Hackable** - MapDB is component based, most features (instance cache, async writes, compression) are just class wrappers.
 It is very easy to introduce new functionality or component into MapDB.

 * **SQL Like** - MapDB was developed as faster alternative to SQL engine.
-It has number of features which makes transition from relational database easier: secondary indexes/collections, autoincremental sequential ID, joints, triggers, composite keys...
+It has number of features which makes transition from relational database easier: secondary indexes/collections, autoincremental sequential ID, joins, triggers, composite keys...

 * **Low disk-space usage** - MapDB has number of features (serialization, delta key packing...) to minimize disk used by its store.
 It also has very fast compression and custom serializers.
 We take disk-usage seriously and do not waste single byte.